 You see, the Alaska Airlines Credit Card isn’t one to seek out if you’re looking to take a quick trip on a credit-card company’s dime.
 Its 40,000-mile initial bonus, which you’ll receive two to three weeks after account approval, is nice, but your good credit can get you a lot more up front.
 Furthermore, the 1 point you’ll earn per $1 that you spend on most purchases and the ability to earn up to 5 points per $1 by booking restaurant reservations through Alaska’s Mileage Plan Dining program are okay.
 But the 3 points per $1 that you’ll earn on Alaska Airlines purchases ultimately define the card.

 If you spend a lot on Alaska Airlines, its credit card should prove worthwhile.
-But if you don’t, the card’s $75 annual fee will skew the offer against you.
+But if you don’t, the card’s $75 annual fee (waived the first year) will skew the offer against you.
 You can find more information, including why certain elements of the offer may change if your credit isn’t quite good enough, below.

 - Up To 5 Miles Per $1 Spent: This maximum earning rate applies to purchases made with Alaska Airlines’ Mileage Plan Dining partners.
 This should help you reduce your restaurant costs both at home and while traveling most places.
 Mileage Plan Dining seems to have pretty good coverage across the country, but you should definitely search your favorite destinations before applying just to be sure.
 The only other thing to note about this aspect of the offer is that not all restaurants are rewards-eligible every day of the week.
 Double-checking before making a reservation is therefore a good idea, too.The rewards party continues with what frequent flyers will consider the offer’s primary source of value: 3 points per $1 spent on Alaska Airlines tickets, baggage fees, in-flight purchases and vacation packages.
 On all other purchases, you will earn the industry-standard 1 point per $1 spent.